mikf/gallery-dl/README.rst

 Examples
 --------

-Download images from gelbooru found via tag search for 'bonocho':
+Download images; in this case from gelbooru via tag search for 'bonocho':

 .. code:: bash